 Fix: A fix to this problem would be to defrag those files.
 Now defragmentation occurs automatically in Windows but in case the automatic defragmentation is disabled, you could do it manually.

 Another solution is to perform the disk cleanup.
-Disk cleanup can be done to remove unnecessary files (cookies, browsing history, temporary files etc.).
+It is done to remove unnecessary files (cookies, browsing history, temporary files etc.).

-If you are uncertain about some files, don’t touch them.
+If you are uncertain about some files, it is always better not to touch them.
 You might end up erasing important system files and nobody wants that.

-If your PC is always running slow for no apparent reason, it’s possible there are hidden malicious softwares running in the background.
+If your PC is always running slow for no apparent reason, it is possible there is hidden malicious software running in the background.
 They could be doing anything from showing pop ups to deleting files to messing up registry entries.

-Fix: You could always scan for viruses with free or paid antivirus softwares.
-Free ones include AVG, Avast, Bitdefender and Malwarebytes.
-Even if your PC isn’t slow, it is always advisable to have antivirus software.
+Fix: You could always scan for viruses with free or paid antivirus software.
+Free ones include AVG, Avast, Bitdefender, and Malwarebytes.
+Even if your PC is not slow, it is always advisable to have antivirus software.

-Keep in mind that these free antivirus softwares can only provide a limited amount of security and at some point, you are going to need the paid, commercial ones.
-Consult a PC technician when choosing an antivirus software
+Keep in mind that free antivirus software can only provide a limited amount of security and at some point, you are going to need the paid, commercial ones.
+Consult a PC technician when choosing an antivirus software.

 Windows likes to appear all cool and cutting-edge.
 This is done via multiple animations choices which may slow down your PC’s performance.
 You could always disable some (or all) to speed up the process.
 If you don’t like what you see, you could always go back.